 - Create a social media campaign that illustrates biased media coverage of the election.

 Watch the debates and reflect on the extent to which candidates discuss specific civil rights and social justice issues.
-Also, pay attention to how the candidates discuss bias, diversity and inclusiveness in their debate responses.
+Also, pay attention to how the candidates discuss bias, diversity, justice and inclusiveness in their debate responses.
 Students can:

-- Use our Debate Watch Teaching Guide to watch, discuss, analyze and write about the debates, especially focusing on issues of diversity, bias and social justice.
+- Use ADL's Debate Watch Teaching Guide to watch, discuss, analyze and write about the debates, especially focusing on issues of diversity, bias and social justice.

-- During the debate, follow certain hashtags to see how the public audience is viewing the candidates, especially as they relate to social justice issues.
+- During the debate, follow certain hashtags to see how the public audience views the candidates, especially as they relate to social justice issues.

 - Conduct a debate in class using relevant civil rights and social justice issues as the primary content.